Dasharo/docs/docs/unified/novacustom/recovery.md

         - a 24-pin FFC breakout board with a 1.0mm pitch FFC connector and a 2.54mm pitch pin header
         - USB-A to USB-B cable to connect the Arduino to the host
-        - USB-C cable for grounding
+        - USB-C cable for grounding with power blocker

     === "NV4x"
         You will need: